pannunzio/taem/README.md

+># "The Artificial Empathy Machine"
-># “What Masques, What Dances Shall We Have”
+> “What Masques, What Dances Shall We Have”
 > Theseus, Midsummer Night's Dream, [V, 1]

 ## Thesis Project for RTA New Media courses 82A and B